|

 with UKW-D, but like UKW-D and the

-Enigma Uhr it came too late and could not be distributed
+Enigma Uhr, it came too late and could not be distributed

 effectively among the users in the field.

-The Lückenfüllerwalze was also called
+The Lückenfüllerwalze was also known as the

 Wahllückenwalze (selectable gap wheel).